 Gerald Anthony Bucciarelli

 On a personal level, each person in my family had a special and unique bond with my brother.
 The connection I had with my brother was and is profound.
 I remember from the time I was a toddler wrestling with my brother on the living room floor and crying every time he got on an airplane to California or New York.
 My brother greatly influenced the person I am today.
 He introduced me to New York City, my first Broadway production, fine dining and limousine service.
 He helped me pick the colleges I attended and after graduating invited me to live in his apartment in SoHo.
 Those were some of the most exciting and carefree times in my life.
 We spent a lot of time together during those years and were great friends.
 He was one person whose advice I relied on.
 He taught me an appreciation for myself and introduced me to yoga, good books and music worth listening to!
 Most of all he listened to me and loved me.
 He guided me through my journey in life.
 I will continue to listen for his words of wisdom as I travel my path and believe that he will continue to be a guiding and protective force in my life.
 I will surely share his love with my daughter, Francesca and my nieces, Cassi and Carly, who will not have the opportunity to grow up with him as Mary Lou and I did!

 Dear Brother, I love you.
-Mary Lou, mom and dad love you.
+Mary Lou, Mom and Dad love you.
 Patti loves you and anyone who really knew you, loved you.
 Thank you for being my brother.

+Gerald Anthony Bucciarelli